lemanand/01_Prerequisite/PSGEL255.md

     - When using Cloud providers, generaes ELBs etc.
   - ExternalName:
     - Single IP added to the master?
+- Hostname and Aliases
+  - How many ways can you reach a given machine?
+    - IP, Hostname, FQDN, DNS Alias, Alias in /etc/hosts
+  - Some software does not care what you used to get to a machine
+    - httpd
+  - Some software will honor your first request but force you to use a specific name for the subsequent ones.
+    - SAS 9.4 mid-tier
+  - Some Software will analyze the name you used and direct you to a place based on the name you used
+    - Ingress controller

 ### Chapter 03.
 Viya 4 Software Specifics <a name='Ch03'></a>
 ### Chapter 04.
 Pre-Requisites <a name='Ch04'></a>